RasPiAI/RasPiAI/README.md

 9. Install a Texteditor like **Vim**:
    - `sudo apt install vim`

-## How to make your Raspberry Pi to an Acess Point :satellite: :
+## How to make your Raspberry Pi to an Acess Point: 📡

 1. Installation of required programme
    - `sudo apt install dnsmasq hostapd iptables`